 Year Round Activities

 We have a small food pantry where people can come to get a bag of food to tide them over until they receive a check, register for assistance, or visit a larger food pantry.
 Our mission is to be a place where people can come in an emergency.
 Each week, the congregation is asked to bring specific items to help keep the shelves stocked.
-We have the current needs listed on the front page of our website.
 Please call the office if you want to make a donation or if you are in need of food.
-Our regular hours are Monday, Tuesday, and Thursday from 9 am - 2 pm.
+Our regular hours are Monday, Tuesday, and Thursday from 10 am - 3 pm.

 Caring for Each Other

 We are a community where we all care for each other.
 Our secretary Joan sends the weekly bulletin to people who are sick or unable to get out.
-We also have a calling ministry, where people make phone calls to check in with people who are on our prayer list.
-We are also developing a group of Eucharistic Visitors who will bring Communion to those who can't attend services.
+We also have a group of Eucharistic Visitors who will bring Communion to those who can't attend services.

 Socks for Kids